 Zinc | 3.67 mg | 33% |

-In the US and Canada, dried, cooked, and canned cannellini beans in water or oil are available online and in supermarkets.
+In the U.S. and Canada, dried, cooked, and canned cannellini beans packed in water or oil are widely available both online and in supermarkets.

-For dry beans, look for cream-white, smooth beans in packets that are organically produced for extra freshness, flavor, and fluffy texture.
-For convenience, however, cooked beans can also work well in quick recipes.
+When buying dry beans, choose cream-white, smooth beans that are organically produced for better freshness, flavor, and texture.
+For convenience, cooked or canned beans can also be used in quick recipes.

 Here are some serving tips: